EuropeLondon » Paris »MexicoCancun » Los Cabos »

 2. Ballooning: Napa Valley is beautiful from all angles, so make sure to see it from above.

 3. Oxbow Market: There are several restaurants and vendors inside, including Ritual Coffee where you can get amazing freshly brewed coffee.
-Also check out Cara’s Cupcakes and Hog Island Oysters.
+Also check out Kara’s Cupcakes and Hog Island Oysters.

 4. Biking: If you are in the mood to get outside and stretch your legs, taking a bike ride or a hike through the Valley is a fantastic way to spend an afternoon.